-Eye Contact If this product comes in contact with the eyes: Wash out immediately with fresh running water.
-For up complete impaction of the sub-training terms of terms o
+Eye Contact If this product comes in contact with the eyes:

+• Wash out immediately with fresh running water.

 • Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.